 The stained glass artwork was designed and created by Barry O’Brien of Claxton, Tennessee.
 He was born in Chicago, is retired from the U.S. Postal Service, and has been working with stained glass for over 25 years.
 Barry created the sun catchers for the memorial service at the 1999 and 2006 Tennessee BDSRA conferences.

-Families and Chapters of the Batten Disease Support and Research Association generously provide funding to create and maintain the Memorial.
+Families and donors to the Batten Disease Support and Research Association generously provide funding to create and maintain the Memorial.